skit-ai/speech-recognition/README.md

 ## Authentication
-~~To get access to our APIs reach out to us at hello@vernacular.ai~~ We do not provide access token for the APIs anymore.
+~~To get access to our APIs reach out to us at hello@vernacular.ai~~ We do not provide public access token for the APIs anymore.

 ## Ways to use the Service
 - Transcribing short audios [audios upto 1 min]